mirazmanji/git-profiler-react/README.md

 # GIT PROFILER

-# Restfully query a user to get their profile picture and number of star gazers
+# Restfully query a user to get their profile picture, number of star gazers, and summarize the contents of their repos.
 #### Star gazers is defined as the aggregate number of stars a user has received on each of their repos.

 <br/>